michael-collins/feeling-responsive/collections/_assignments/project-1.md

 2. Title of your work
 3. Which of the five project models you used
    * IE - "For this project, I used the "bounding" model."
-4. What did you literally create?
+4. What did you create?
    * IE - "I created images that depict ..."
 5. Why did you make it?
    * IE - "I created this work because I am interested in exploring ..."